 There are many causes for high blood pressure after transplantation.
-Hypertension generally occurs right after surgery but goes away in time.
-Patients usually leave the hospital on blood pressure medication, but over time these drugs are usually eliminated.
+Hypertension generally occurs right after surgery and may decrease over time.
+Patients usually leave the hospital on blood pressure medication, but over time these drugs may be eliminated.
 The only long-term medications patients will be required to take are anti-rejection.
-These medications are used to prevent the body from rejecting the transplanted organ(s).
+These medications are used to prevent the body from rejection of the transplanted organ(s).
 New medications are being tested, so the drug therapy after transplantation may change.
 Right now, anti-rejection medication therapy is considered lifetime medication.

 Rejection of New Intestine or Liver

 A few patients may experience rejection of transplant.
 This can occur in either the intestine or the liver and can be treated completely if diagnosis is made early.
 Rejection is not something that you usually see or feel; it is something that the physician may suspect by measuring stool outputs or reviewing liver function tests.
 The only way to confirm rejection is through an intestinal or liver biopsy.
 Biopsies may be performed on patients when they are in the hospital or in an outpatient endoscopy center.
 Liver biopsies are only performed when the liver function tests are consistently elevated.